“Christian, don’t you think that title’s a little redundant?” – Graham Bowling “NO.” – The Public

 Okay, I’m being a jerk.
 It’s a great family function if your entire family is one, giant grandma.

-Did I learn something from this expose?
+Did I learn something from this experience?
 More than I thought!

 Not everything’s about me.